kartena/Proj4Leaflet/README.md

 ## Transformations
 Transformation turns projected coordinates into pixel coordinates corresponding to a given zoom.

-It uses the following formula (simplified slightly, it also takes zoom into account):
+It uses the following formula:

 ```javascript
 point.x = scale * (this._a * point.x + this._b);
 point.y = scale * (this._c * point.y + this._d);
 ```

-Which we usually define as
+which we usually define as

 ```
 a = 1